 For organizations in hyper-sensitive business avenues such as finance, banking, security, and government, making the switch may enhance your network security and stabilization.
-At the same time, those firms who manage a complex array of apps may find SDN networking is more accessible and more easily managed.
+At the same time, firms that manage a complex array of apps may find SDN networking more accessible and easier to manage.

 In traditional networking models, devices make package and traffic decisions via a unique routing table.
-Each network device acts as an individual agent capable of commanding its own communication with networking applications.
+Each network device acts as an individual agent capable of commanding its communication with networking applications.

 On the other hand, a software-defined network uses an SDN controller to manage interactions between applications and network devices.
-This means that all devices are contained in a centralized hub, and communications between network devices and applications are processed abstractly.
+This means all devices are in a centralized hub, and communications between network devices and applications are processed abstractly.

-There are distinct benefits that SDNs provide these types of institutions that traditional networking simply cannot.
+There are distinct benefits that SDNs provide to these types of institutions that traditional networking simply cannot.
 At the same time, it does have some drawbacks that are important to consider before making the switch.

 SDN networking has many benefits outside of security that can drastically shift how organizations handle their networking.